SkyAudit/blog/content/cx/CX Tutorial Using Affordances to Build an Evolutionary Algorithm.it.md

 di inviare l'argomento * yes * all'azione * walk *.
 Se l'oggetto
 * monster * è presente, quindi questo argomento * non * è un'opzione. "

-The rules in the second block (the 4 rules after the first empty line) tell the affordance system to "never" accept a *yes* argument.
-We do this because we want this to be the default behaviour, but we can later declare rules that override this behaviour.
-This override process happens with the last 4 rules.
-Basically, this block of rules is telling CX to accept *yes* as arguments if a particular object is present in the object stack.

 Le regole nel secondo blocco (le 4 regole dopo la prima riga vuota) dicono al sistema di convenienza di accettare "mai" un argomento * si *.
 Noi facciamo questo perché vogliamo che questo sia il comportamento predefinito, ma possiamo farlo